Dexter2099/Mining-Gym/README.md

 --num_episodes: Sets the number of training episodes.
 The RL algorithm is selected internally in the mgym_GymRun.py code.

-3. **To run a classical scheduler (e.g., random scheduling), use:**
-python mgym_DefSchdRun.py --num_episodes 10 --algo_choice 1
+3. **To run a classical scheduler (e.g., random scheduling), use:** python mgym_DefSchdRun.py --num_episodes 10 --algo_choice 1
 --num_episodes: Number of episodes to simulate.
 --algo_choice: Selects the scheduler algorithm as defined in scheduler.py.
 Example: 1 stands for random scheduling.

-4. **To play using a pretrained model, run:**
-python mgym_GymRun.py play --num_episodes 5 --model_path <path_to_saved_model.zip>
+4. **To play using a pretrained model, run:** python mgym_GymRun.py play --num_episodes 5 --model_path <path_to_saved_model.zip>
 Replace <path_to_saved_model.zip> with the actual path to your saved model.

+5. **Use a custom configuration file (optional):**
+Both `mGym_GymRun.py` and `mGym_DefSchdRun.py` accept a `--config` argument to load parameters from an alternative file.
+Example: `python mGym_GymRun.py train --num_episodes 10 --config my_config.txt`
+Example: `python mGym_DefSchdRun.py --num_episodes 5 --algo_choice 1 --config my_config.txt`

-5. **To change configuration data:**
+6. **To change configuration data:**
-You can modify the simulation settings by editing the config.extend.txt file.
+You can modify the simulation settings by editing the config.extend.txt file or another file provided via `--config`.
 This allows you to adjust parameters such as environment details, scheduler settings, and other simulation-related options.